 Float the Grand Marnier on top of the Irish cream liqueur, again using the back of a bar spoon.

 Do not stir.
-Serve as is, making sure not to jostle the cocktail too much so the colors don't bleed into each other.
+Serve as is, making sure not to jostle the drink too much so the colors don't bleed into each other.